ajit2024/linked-list/README.md

 # linked-list
-all linked-list types with using OOP author- Ajit Kumar Sharma
+all linked-list types with using OOP. author- Ajit Kumar Sharma